aukbit/cache/README.md

 ## Least Recently Used (LRU)
 Discards the least recently used items first.
-This algorithm requires keeping track of what was used when, which is expensive if one wants to make sure the algorithm always discards the least recently used item.
+This algorithm requires keeping track of what was used, Hint: Maintain the items in order of access in a doubly linked list, along with pointers to the first and last nodes.
-General implementations of this technique require keeping "age bits" for cache-lines and track the "Least Recently Used" cache-line based on age-bits.

-## Least-Frequently Used (LFU)
+## Least Frequently Used (LFU)
 Counts how often an item is needed.
 Those that are used least often are discarded first.
 This works very similar to LRU except that instead of storing the value of how recently a block was accessed, we store the value